Understanding the Importance of Improving Email Reputation

 Why Email Reputation Matters for Your Business

 There are several perks to having a good email reputation.
 For starters, it translates to higher email delivery rates, meaning your marketing mails are more likely to reach the customers’ inboxes instead of the spam folders.
+Higher deliverability also leads to higher open rates, as more of your intended audience views your emails.

 Conversely, poor email reputation leads to higher bounce rates, lower placement rates, and unsubscriptions.
 Poor email deliverability is bad news for entrepreneurs, as it can seriously affect your business.
 When your emails don’t reach the intended recipients, your message remains undelivered.
-Worse yet!
-It’s a significant waste of valuable resources and a major red flag, especially for B2B companies that mostly rely on email proposals.

 Factors Affecting Email Reputation